julianhoratschek/dotter/README.md

 Pressing `s` deploys the selected dotfiles onto your current system.

+> [!WARNING]
-> ⚠️ **Warning:** Symlinks will be created **exactly** at the literal paths stored in the database.
+> Symlinks will be created **exactly** at the literal paths stored in the database.

 The operation will fail if you lack the necessary write permissions or if the paths reference a non-existent home directory.

-> Dotter **will not** overwrite existing files.
+Dotter **will not** overwrite existing files.
 If a file already occupies a path where Dotter attempts to drop a symlink, that file is skipped.
 Please back up and clear conflicting files before running this command.